sjeguedes/symfonyTDAC/README.md

 Task features:
 - Each task is associated to a single author.
 - Each task is updated by a single last editor.
-- A task without author was considered created by an "anonymous author or user".
+- A task without author was considered created by an "anonymous author" (user).
-- A task author, if one exists, cannot be changed after creation.
+- A task author, if one exists, is definitely set after creation.

 User features:
 - An authenticated user can only manage tasks.